Array

 Practicalities

-Flights (economy class) with Austrian Airlines (Airbus 320); travel by private coach for airport transfers; hotel accommodation as described below; breakfasts; 2 lunches and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides where required.
+Flights (economy class) with British Airways (Airbus 320); travel by private coach for airport transfers and when venues are not within walking distance; hotel accommodation as described below; breakfasts; 2 lunches and 3 dinners with wine, water, coffee; interval refreshments at 2 of the performances; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides where required.

-Hotel Bristol, Vienna: 5-star hotel in a superb location on the Ringstrasse near the Staatsoper opera house, traditionally furnished and decorated.
+Grand Hotel Wien: Luxury hotel in a superb location on the Ringstrasse just a short walk to the opera house, traditionally furnished and decorated in a Viennese style.
 Single rooms are doubles for sole use.

 This tour involves a lot of walking in the town centre, and should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
-Public transport (metro or tram), is used on some occasions.
+Average distance by coach per day: 6 miles.

 Between 10 and 24 participants.